oskarrough/codesandnotes/content/Typography/optimizing-web-typography-performance.md

 ---
-title: Optimizing web wypography performance
+title: Optimizing web typography performance
-date: 2012-05-22
-tags: [Performance","Web typography"]
 ---

 Using webfonts/font-face comes with a price.
 Here are some links and tips for performance: